Watts-Energy/Watts.Azure/README.md

 When you run the first test, a file will be generated in the root directory of the test project, named **testEnvironment.testenv**.
 The file contains a JSON object specifying various required settings and credentials.

 **IMPORTANT**: This file is ignored by git (the pattern *.testenv) and will not be commited.
-Don't change that or rename the file, as that could mean you'd be uploading your Azure credentials to github.
+Don't change that or rename the file, as that could mean you'd be accidentally uploading your Azure credentials to github.
-We will of course review any pull requests and make sure that noone does this by accident, but it's better to be completely sure.

 Add your relevant credentials to the file (which contains a json object deserialized into TestEnvironmentConfig.cs when each Integration/Manual test starts).